 Although \cref{sec:cos} shows that reasoning primarily occurs across diffusion steps rather than across frames, we observe that the number of frames still plays an important role.
 In practice, frames serve as a latent spatiotemporal workspace (or ``scratchpad'') that enables the diffusion model to store essential visual information throughout the diffusion process.

 In \cref{tab:reduce_frame}, following ChronoEdit~\cite{wu2025chronoedit}, we conduct an experiment that repurposes the video generation model as an image editing model to simulate \textit{single-frame} reasoning.
-In this setting, the 3D-factorized Rotary Position Embedding (RoPE)~\cite{su2021roformer} is modified to anchor the input image at time step 0 and the output image at a predefined time step $T$, while intermediate frames are dropped after few steps.
-However, this configuration performs substantially worse than all \textit{multi-frame} settings.
-This result suggests that maintaining multiple frames helps the model capture spatiotemporal coherence, which is critical for effective video reasoning.
+Specifically,, the 3D-factorized Rotary Position Embedding (RoPE)~\cite{su2021roformer} is modified to anchor the input image at time step 0 and the output image at a predefined time step $T$, while intermediate frames are dropped after a few steps.
+However, this configuration performs substantially worse than all \textit{multi-frame} settings, suggesting that maintaining multiple frames is essential for capturing spatiotemporal coherence and enabling effective video reasoning.

 We further investigate the effect of reducing the number of generated frames in VBVR-Wan2.2.
 The performance drop is relatively minor when the number of frames decreases from the original $ \sim 100$ to around 17.
 However, further reducing the frame count leads to noticeable degradation.
 This observation reinforces our hypothesis that although reasoning does not occur strictly in a frame-wise manner, maintaining a minimum level of temporal continuity is still necessary to accommodate key events required for correct inference.